mooresv/kan-mlir/README.md

 y_o = \sum_i \phi_{o,i}(x_i).
 $$

-For a degree-$d$ B-spline, each learned edge function is a degree-$d$ polynomial within each knot interval.
+For a degree-d B-spline, each learned edge function is a degree-d polynomial within each knot interval.
 This permits an exact change of function representation from B-spline basis evaluation to direct piecewise-polynomial evaluation.